Melonking906/minigb/README.md

 # Options
 Most of the global settings are in the "cfg.php" file, and the user settings are in the "users" folder with the name "conf_username.ini".

-At the moment, only these two options are available for the users:
+At the moment, only these two options are available for users:

 ```
 [booleans]